ssuzana/Machine-Learning-Notebooks/README.md

 # Machine-Learning-Notebooks

-These are personal notes I took while studying Machine Learning, mostly while reading a couple of ML books.
+These are some of the notes I took while studying Machine Learning.

 References:
 * [Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow, by Aurélien Géron.](https://www.oreilly.com/library/view/hands-on-machine-learning/9781098125967/)